-2.2 Alignment to Strategic Focuses

-Waikato District Council

-Waikato District Council has a vision to work together as a district to build liveable, thriving and connected communities as townships continue to grow.
+Alignment to Strategic Focuses Waikato District Council Waikato District Council has a vision to work together as a district to build liveable, thriving and connected communities as townships continue to grow.

-- Liveable communities are wellplanned and people-friendly, providing for a range of quality residential options, social infrastructure, walkways and open spaces.
-They reflect what's important to people, and support a shared sense of belonging both to the local community and the wider district. - Thriving communities participate in Council decision-making and community-led projects, provide input into the management of their local assets, and sustain the local business sector providing local employment - Connected communities have fit forpurpose infrastructure to create liveable, thriving communities.
+- Liveable communities are well-planned and people-centric, providing for a range of quality residential options, social infrastructure, walkways, and open spaces.
+They reflect what's important to people and support a shared sense of belonging both to the local community and the wider district - Thriving communities participate in Council decision-making and community-led projects, provide input into the management of their local assets, and sustain the local business sector that provides local employment - Connected communities have fit for-purpose infrastructure to create liveable, thriving communities.
 Connectivity through roads, cycleways, walkways, and digital capabilities that enable rapid information sharing, and engaging in activities together.
-By these means, people in connected communities access services and amenities that meet their social, health, education, and employment needs.
+By these means, people in connected communities access services and amenities that meet their social, health, education, and employment needs